jackwkinsey/nodecraft-hiring-challenge/frontend/README.md

 # Nodecraft Fullstack Frontend Hiring Challenge

 ## Introduction

 This repository is a basic Vue 3 & Tailwind frontend project.
 It's built using Vite to build and run the project.

 Run `npm ci` to install dependencies.

 ## Development

 Run `npm run dev` to start the development server.
-This uses `vite --host` to buid and run a dev server.
+This uses `vite --host` to build and run a dev server.

 ## Challenges